Gryphin/Steamwheedle-Cogs/fifo/README.md

-# welcome
+# fifo
-Welcomes a user to the server with an image.
+Base command for handling scheduling of tasks

 ## Usage
-All settings are available under `[p]welcomeset`.
+All settings are available under `[p]fifo`.

 ## Guild Commands
 | Command        | Description                                                  |